flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 As stated in the preceding sections, FLOG buffers and serializes output to avoid collisions from different threads.
-As a safeguard, FleCSI's default settings flush these buffers periodically, so as to avoid memory capacity issues.
+FleCSI's default settings flush these buffers periodically for interactivity and case of process failure.
 The FLOG runtime configuration option ``serialization_interval``  defines this behavior: